 ARTICLE III – BOARD OF DIRECTORS

 Section 1.
 The governing body of the Association shall be the Board of Directors.
 It shall have and exercise all lawful powers necessary for the conduct of the business of the Association and to carry out its purposes.
+Among the specific responsibilities of the Board shall be to establish and continually monitor the strategic directions of the organization and oversee progress in the pursuit of these mission-driven goals.

 Section 2.
-The Board of Directors shall consist of the elected officers, the Immediate Past President, one director from each of the local chapters, up to fifteen (15) at-large directors appointed by the Board of Directors, one local chapter executive director from each of the five DBHDS Health Planning Regions, and a member of a People First chapter.
+The Board of Directors shall consist of consist no less than 11 and no more than 15 members which shall include up to (a) five members of affiliated local chapters of The Arc, including at least one local chapter executive, (b) three to five at-large members; (c) two self-advocates and (d) one to three community leaders

 Section 3.
-The term of each director shall be one (1) year.
+The term of each director shall be three (3) years one (1) year.
 All directors of the Board shall be members of the Association.
+The Board members shall serve staggered terms and may serve no more than two consecutive three year terms, unless the Board by majority vote decides to waive this requirement on an individual basis due to extenuating circumstances and in which case the individual shall be permitted to serve one additional term not to exceed a total consecutive term of nine years.
+One third of the Board shall be elected each year at the Annual Meeting of the Corporation, plus any vacant Board memberships.

-Section 4.
-Atlarge directors may be appointed at any time during the year but shall be reappointed at the discretion of the Board of Directors at the first Board meeting after each Annual meeting.
+Section 4. ] The President, with the approval of the Board, may appoint Board Members to fill vacant positions.

 a.
 All at-large directors shall pay annual dues in an amount to be determined by the Board of Directors, payable upon appointment or reappointment.